scds/text-analysis-3/topic.md

 ---
 layout: default
-title: What is Topic Modelling?
+title: What is Topic Modeling?
 parent: Lesson
 nav_order: 1
 ---

-# What is Topic Modlling?
+# What is Topic Modeling?

 ## Exploratory data analysis with topic modeling